pascal-winter/website/_pages/about.md

 This has allowed me to develop extensive knowledge in Insurance fields such as ALM, Risk Management, Investment, Product & Valuation, Management Accounting and Regulatory oversight to name a few.
 {: .text-justify}

-Managerial roles also provided further exposition to Strategic Planning and Transformation, with recurrent subjects of Digitalization, Automation and Data fluency.
+Managerial roles also provided exposure to Strategic Planning and Transformation, with recurrent subjects of Digitalization, Automation and Data fluency.
 {: .text-justify}

-With an appetite for science and technology, advances in **Data and Analytics** technics are a natural interest for Actuaries to optimize and enhance the daily practice - but also, maybe, the whole insurance activity.
+With an appetite for science and technology, advances in **Data and Analytics** technics are a natural interest for Actuaries to optimize and enhance the daily practice - and also the whole insurance activity.
 {: .text-justify}